 So, a UK medical graduate starts from the 2 years foundation training.
 Upon finishing that, they apply and get into a 2/3 years core level training in a desired speciality.
 After that, they again apply and get into 4/5/6 years of speciality training (sub speciality included) in the UK (depending on the speciality).

-But, an International Medical Graduate who gets Full GMC registration with a licence to practice doesn’t HAVE to go through the foundation training in the UK.
+But, an International Medical Graduate who gets full GMC registration with a licence to practice doesn’t HAVE to go through the foundation training in the UK.
 They can start at an equivalent level in the non-training side and get the required competencies signed off and proceed onto doing core level training.
 Sounds complicated?
 Read on!

-Find out ways an International Medical Graduate can get Full GMC registration – How to get registered with GMC.
+Find out ways an International Medical Graduate can get full GMC registration – How to get registered with GMC.

 What is a training job vs non-training job?